deepak252/deepak252/README.md

 - 👋 Hi, I’m @deepak252
 - 👀 I’m interested in cross platform application developent using Flutter.
-Also I am interested in web development in javascript,React js & Competetive Programming.
+Also I am interested in web development using javascript and React js , Competetive Programming.
 - 🌱 I’m currently pursuing Btech from GGSIPU,USICT in Computer Science and Engineering.
 - 📫 Linkedin : https://www.linkedin.com/in/deepak-chaurasiya-992808193/
      Email : deepakkudc16102000@gmail.com